 "Sampling viral RNA from animals sold at the market and from wild snakes and bats is needed to confirm the origin of the virus.
-Nonetheless, the reported findings will also provide insights for developing prevention and treatment protocols."
+Nonetheless, the reported findings will also provide insights for developing prevention and treatment protocols," they wrote.

 Is it serious?

-So far, at least 26 people have died in China from the coronavirus including a 60-year-old U.S. citizen in Wuhan.
+So far, at least 1,384 people have died from the coronavirus including a 60-year-old U.S. citizen in Wuhan.
 Few details of the American's death have been released.
-Since the virus was first detected on Dec.
-12, more than 800 cases of the virus have been diagnosed.
+Since the virus was first detected in China on Dec.
+12, more than 64,000 cases of the virus have been diagnosed.
 That's more than the 774 deaths and about 8,000 cases diagnosed during the 2003 SARS outbreak

 The main symptom is fever, according to WHO, with some patients reporting difficulty breathing and X-rays showing some lung lesions.

 Health officials say the virus can spread from person to person.
 Several people have become ill despite living hundreds of miles away from Wuhan.
 China's health minister Ma Xiaowei said people can spread the virus before they have symptoms, according to CNN.
 It's harder to control a virus if people are spreading the disease before they even know they have it.

 "The current cases show there is definitely human-to-human transmission," respiratory expert Zhong Nanshan, head of the team set up by China's National Health Commission to investigate the virus told Chinese state-run CCTV, reports CNN.